KH4NY0/ai-filesystem/README.md

-# AI Filesystem

-An **AI-powered semantic filesystem** built with Python.
-This project adds a smart layer on top of your normal files so you can:

--  Search files semantically (e.g., *“contracts about indemnity signed in 2023”*)
--  Auto-tag and summarize documents
--  Perform natural-language actions (*“move all old hero section designs to /Archive/Design”*)
--  Keep everything up to date with a file watcher

----

-## Features

-- **Multi-format ingestion**: text, markdown, PDFs, images (OCR).
-- **Vector search** with FAISS or Chroma + embeddings.
-- **Metadata storage** in SQLite.
-- **Summarization & auto-tagging** using LLMs or rules.
-- **CLI interface** for quick search and smart actions.

----

 ## AI Filesystem

 A modular AI-powered filesystem for document indexing, semantic search, and smart file management using FastAPI, Typer CLI, and vector search.